Easy Rhubarb Sauce Recipe

 How to Prepare Fresh Rhubarb

-Once your rhubarb is harvest, cut off the large leaves and trim the ends.
-Wash the remaining stalks well and then slice into chunks about 1 inch long.
+Once your rhubarb is harvested, cut off the large leaves and trim the ends.
+Wash the stalks well, then slice them into chunks about 1 inch long.

-Note: You can use frozen rhubarb instead of fresh as long as its cut in chunks.
-There is no need to thaw your rhubarb ahead of time, just place it in your pot and continue with the cooking.
+Note: You can use frozen rhubarb instead of fresh as long as it’s cut into chunks.
+There’s no need to thaw it ahead of time — just place it in the pot and continue with the cooking.

-As your rhubarb cooks you may notice foam rising to the top.
-If this occurs skim the foam off using a spoon.
+As your rhubarb cooks, you may notice foam rising to the top.
+If this happens, skim the foam off using a spoon.

-Rhubarb can vary in sweetness, while cooking taste the rhubarb and add more sugar if needed.
-You can also add a bit of cinnamon, or vanilla to the mixture if you want to.
-Personally I don’t add anything.
+Rhubarb can vary in sweetness, so taste as it cooks and add more sugar if needed.
+You can also add a little cinnamon or vanilla if you like, but I usually leave it plain.

 Let the rhubarb sauce cool completely before serving.